 While the title of the job stays the same, having an alphanumeric ID will make reporting and goal setting easier.

-Mark each relevant candidate as Hired and keep the job open if it is the last opening.
+Mark each relevant candidate as Hired and keep the job open if it's the last opening

-Every time you make a hire you should be marking this candidate as Hired in Greenhouse.
-When you hire against the last opening for the evergreen role, you’ll be given the option to keep the job open.
+Every time you make a hire you should be marking this candidate as Hired in Greenhouse Recruiting.
+When you hire against the last opening for the evergreen role, you'll be given the option to keep the job open.
 Select Yes to automatically add a new opening to the job.

 Doing this consistently is essential for accurate time to hire data, as time to hire is calculated from the open date of a job opening.
 Once you mark the candidate as Hired, the close date will be captured for one opening and the new open date will be used to start tracking time to hire for the next opening.

-If the role is ever On Hold, make sure to close the job in Greenhouse.
-You can reopen the job when you are hiring again.
+If the role is ever On Hold, make sure to close the job in Greenhouse; you can reopen the job when you're hiring again